comoglu/Hyposat/HYPOSAT_HISTORY.md

 ## Further Developments since Summer 1997

-All changes and extensions in the whole program package from version 3.0b on after 1 July 1997:
+All changes and extensions in the whole program package from Version 3.0b on after 1 July 1997:

 	Johannes Schweitzer
 	NORSAR